|B.C. has an inclusive skilled trades training system

 Apprentices and employers have the information and support they need for success

-- Increase the number of Certificates of Qualification issued to women
+- Number of Certificate of Qualifications issued to women

-- Increase the number of Certificates of Qualification issued to Indigenous peoples
+- Number of Certificate of Qualifications issued to Indigenous peoples

-B.C.’s trades training and apprenticeship system is innovative to support changes in technology and our future learners.
+B.C.’s skilled trades training and apprenticeship system is innovative to support future apprentices.